Doc says you should check your dental insurance to avoid bad surprises.

-2) If I need extensive dental work, do you have before and after photo images of patients you’ve treated with similar problems?
+2) If I need extensive dental work, do you have photos of patients you’ve treated with similar problems before and after?

-Ideally the dentist can show you these photos as well as provide names and telephone numbers of other patients who have similar treatment and enjoy talking about their experience.
+Ideally, the dentist can show you these photos and provide names and telephone numbers of other patients who have similar treatment and enjoy talking about their experiences.

 3) Can I budget or finance the treatment I need?